 MEET THE TEAM

-how they got started! – following a long term fascination with birds of prey which started long before Richard and Sharon got together (if that is possible), they were lucky to meat a local falconer (austringer) who became a good friend and mentor.
-Paul introduced them to fen his female harris and Barney and Deefer his two working dogs and they spent many days hunting with both bird and dog.
+how they got started! – following a long-term fascination with birds of prey which started long before Richard and Sharon got together (if that is possible), they were lucky to meet a local falconer (austringer) who became a good friend and mentor.
+Paul introduced them to fen his female Harris and Barney and Deefer his two working dogs and they spent many days hunting with both bird and dog.

 Richard spent many years providing bird control for the local airport and during that time Richard and Sharon also used their birds to educate and entertain.

-Although they have grown they still maintain the values of the small family run business, with the day to day running of the business being carried out by Richard and Sharon they are regularly assisted by daughter Julie and a dedicated group of volunteers.
+Although they have grown, they still maintain the values of the small family run business, with the day to day running of the business being carried out by Richard and Sharon they are regularly assisted by daughter Julie and a dedicated group of volunteers.

-Julie has grown up around the birds and although she has a career and family of her own she still helps out with the daily tasks, promotions and outside events as and when needed.
+Julie has grown up around the birds and although she has a family of her own, she still helps out with the daily tasks, promotions and outside events as and when needed.

-now with her own career sammy still helps out when she can
+now with her own career Sammy still pops in when she can

 We must not forget Chalky our Mascot, who assists with promotions and entertainment as well as helping world of country life during ferret racing when he is free.